Skip to content

 # Test Nginx configuration again

-$ sudo nginx -t
+sudo nginx -t

-# Restart nginx
+# Restart Nginx

-$ service nginx restart
+service nginx restart

-$ service nginx status
+service nginx status

 # Set up auto-renewal for SSL certificates

-$ sudo certbot renew --dry-run
+sudo certbot renew --dry-run --cert-name YOUR.DOMAIN.NAME

 # Show certificates

-$ sudo certbot certificates
+sudo certbot certificates

-Check Your MiroTalk SFU instance: http://YOUR.DOMAIN.NAME
+Verify your MiroTalk SFU instance: https://YOUR.DOMAIN.NAME

 Apache Virtual Host (Alternative to Nginx)

-# Install apache with certbot
+# Install Apache with Certbot

-$ apt install python3-certbot-apache -y
+apt install python3-certbot-apache -y

-# Setting up ssl
+# Set up SSL

-$ certbot --apache --non-interactive --agree-tos -d YOUR.DOMAIN.NAME -m your.email.address
+certbot --apache --non-interactive --agree-tos -d YOUR.DOMAIN.NAME -m your.email.address

-# Edit the apache sites
+# Edit the Apache site configuration

-$ sudo vim /etc/apache2/sites-enabled/YOUR.DOMAIN.NAME.conf
+sudo vim /etc/apache2/sites-enabled/YOUR.DOMAIN.NAME.conf

 Add the following: